University of Bristol – Maxine Gillway, Lisa Hanson, Elizabeth Allen and Debra Jones:

 We have a principles-based approach to everything we do in CELFS, including induction.
 We will explain not only what we do but how we do it and why, giving examples from inductions across our different programmes (IFP, PS, In-sessional) as well as at Centre level.

-The presentation will be organised according to our six principles: development, transparency, collaboration, autonomy, reflexivity, transferability.
+The presentation is organised according to our six principles: development, transparency, collaboration, autonomy, reflexivity, transferability.

 University of Durham – Diana Scott: